zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/master-page-templates/creating-a-master-page-template.md

 > Liferay DXP 7.3+

-Custom Master Page Templates provide <!-- what does it mean that they "provide" common elements? does everyone know what that means? --> common elements, such as a Header and Footer Fragment.
+Although Portal includes default Master Page Templates that you can use to define the look and feel of the Headers and Footers for your site's pages, you may want a more custom solution.
+You can create custom Master Page Templates for this.

 Follow these steps to create a Master Page Template:

-1. Open Product Menu and go to *Site Builder* &rarr; *Page Templates*  under your Site's menu.
+1. Open Product Menu and go to Site &rarr; *Site Builder* &rarr; *Page Templates*.
 1. Under the *Masters* tab, click the add button to create a new Master Page Template.

     ![Create a Master Page Template under the Masters tab.](./creating-a-master-page-template/images/01.png)